Little Big Adventure 2: Plot

-Home to several different species, Zeelich is a two-layered planet, the upper layer located above the sea of toxic gas that plagues the planet.
-The lower layer is located beneath the gas.
-Its inhabitants await the day when a certain prophecy will be fulfilled, and the Dark Monk, the shadow god, will emerge and restore Zeelich.
+Like Twinsun, Zeelich is home to four native sapient species: Sups, Francos, Wannies, and Mosquibees.
+Unlike Twinsun, it is a two-layered planet; the upper layer is located above a sea of toxic gas that plagues the planet, while The lower layer is located beneath the gas and is covered in a sea of lava.
+Its inhabitants await the day when a certain prophecy will be fulfilled, when Dark Monk, their shadow god, will emerge and restore Zeelich to its original hospitable state.